GitGuardian/ggtools/new-arch-migration/README.md

     ℹ️ The script will perform the following steps:
     - When `--ensure-rbac` flag is specified:
-      - Create the V2 namespace.
+      - Create the new namespace.
       - Create minimal cluster-scoped RBAC permissions for kots.
     - Retrieve the legacy KOTS configuration from the specified legacy namespace.
     - In order to expose the new application alongside the legacy one, you need to update the KOTS configuration that was extracted from legacy and update the application hostname.
 Here it is done using `--set "app_hostname=<new_app_hostname>"`.